 I am a health economist and an assistant professor in the Division of Health Policy and Economics of the Department of Healthcare Policy and Research at the Joan & Sanford I. Weill Medical College of Cornell University.

-My research is focused on evaluating — and optimizing — the design of the U.S. health care safety net, with the ultimate goal of informing the evolution of relevant federal and state policy, as well as the work of health care providers and organizations that serve vulnerable and high-need, high-cost patient populations.
+I study Medicaid and the health care safety net in the United States.
+Through my research, I aim to inform federal and state policy, as well as the work of health care providers and organizations that serve vulnerable and high-need, high-cost patient populations.
 I have also studied the drivers of waste in the U.S. health care system and analyzed the effect of key provisions of the Affordable Care Act.

-Before coming to Yale, I completed a research fellowship at The Dartmouth Institute for Health Policy & Clinical Practice, from which I also received a master’s degree.
+I received my Ph.D. in health policy and economics from Yale University, during which I was also a pre-doctoral fellow in aging and health economics at the National Bureau of Economic Research.
+Before coming to Yale, I completed a master's degree and a research fellowship at The Dartmouth Institute for Health Policy & Clinical Practice.
 I received my undergraduate degree from Dartmouth College.